 Oral examination: The oral exams may be in the format of short conversation, short scenarios prepared in advance and/or oral presentations related to themes covered in class.
 They will be done individually, in pairs or in small groups.

-Final written exam: The exam will include a text and reading comprehension, essay writing, and a section on grammar.
+Final written exam: The exam will include activities on oral comprehension, reading comprehension, and written expression.